RameshG03/Traffic-Volume-Analysis/README.md

 ## 🏗️ Project Architecture

 Raw CSV Data
 Python (Data Cleaning & EDA)
 MYSQL Database
 SQL Analysis
 Power BI Dashboard

+The project follows a structured data workflow where raw CSV data is first processed using Python for data cleaning and exploratory data analysis (EDA).
+The cleaned data is then stored in a MySQL database for efficient management.
+SQL is used to perform detailed data analysis, and finally, insights are visualized using Power BI dashboards.

 ## 🔄 Project Pipeline